digego/extempore/README.md

     git clone https://github.com/digego/extempore && mkdir extempore/cmake-build && cd extempore/cmake-build && cmake -G"Visual Studio 14 2015 Win64" .. && cmake --build . --target ALL_BUILD --config Release

+#### Other build-from-source notes

+- if you want to download the Extempore binary assets as well (required for some of the examples, but a ~300MB downloaded) then add the `-DASSETS=ON` CMake option to the above build commands

+- the `install` target will build both the `extempore` binary executable and AOT-compile the standard library (for faster startup)

+- on Linux the JACK configuration is not as well tested as the default (ALSA) one (patches welcome)

 ## See Extempore in action

 Check out these videos: